Calvin B. Hoover: Travel to Russia

 In 1927 he was awarded a grant by the Social Science Research Council to study the Soviet banking system.
 Despite this limited scope, he desired to make a more complete study of the Soviet economy.
-He spent 1929-1930 in Moscow researching the planned economy.
+He spent 1929–1930 in Moscow researching the planned economy.
 He found that despite several limitations, the Soviet economy was capable of consistent growth.
 Upon his return he was encouraged by distinguished economist John Maynard Keynes to publish his findings.
 In 1931, he published an in-depth account called The Economic Life of Soviet Russia.

 Travel to Nazi Germany

-Hoover went to Germany from 1932–1933 and witnessed the rise of Adolf Hitler and the Nazis.
+Hoover went to Germany from 1932 to 1933 and witnessed the rise of Adolf Hitler and the Nazis.
 He found that Hitler's rearmament was revitalizing the German economy; reducing unemployment, improving standard of living, and stemming inflation.
 This was contrary to conventional thought of the day that insisted that a leader must choose between "guns and butter."
 He published his second book Germany Enters the Third Reich in 1933.
 This book sought to alert his fellow Americans to the imminent threat to the peace of Europe posed by Hitler, at a time when there was widespread reluctance to take that danger seriously.